Florida garden with colorful tropical plants and flowers

 Gardening in Palm Beach, Florida

-Florida's subtropical climate means year-round gardening is possible — but it requires knowing the right techniques.
-High humidity, sandy soil, and intense sun demand specific strategies.
-Our guides are built around what actually works here.
+Florida's subtropical climate means year-round gardening is possible — but it requires the right techniques.
+High humidity, sandy soil and intense sun demand specific strategies.
+Our guides are built around what actually works in Zone 9–11.

-Whether you're setting up raised beds, fighting pests organically, or learning to water efficiently — we've got you covered.
+Whether you're setting up raised beds, fighting pests organically or learning to water efficiently, we have proven advice for your exact conditions.

 Essential Garden Guides